 But despite the horrific levels of sexual violence and millions of people displaced from their homes and schools, it remains Africa's forgotten war and rarely makes the headlines of the world's media.

 Although the conflict has officially finished, much of the country remains desperately poor and the continuing fighting and widespread sexual violence in the eastern regions make it one of the most dangerous places on earth to be a woman.

 What we're doing

-Our telephone helplines are a lifeline for children who are being abused or mistreated.
-The free service puts them in touch with trained counsellors and social workers who can refer them to proper care providers, or in emergency cases, arrange for the children to be taken into protective care if they are in danger.
+The War Child Helpline in Goma and Kinshasa is a lifeline for violently abused or mistreated children.
+The Child Helpline, ‘Tukinge Watoto’ (Let’s Protect Children) is a free service that puts children in touch with trained counsellors and social workers who can refer them to proper care providers.
+In emergency situations, or if children are at risk, the helpline arranges for them to be taken into protective care.